aymane399/EyeForYou-with-neural-networks/README.md

 The pytesseract library is also necessary for the OCR to work for more information on how to install it:

    https://www.pyimagesearch.com/2017/07/10/using-tesseract-ocr-python/

+   ### Instructions
+ The programm is launched by calling the main function and the user can interact using the keyboard:
+ So far three modes are available :
+   - Do nothing mode (By pressing 'r' in the keyboard)
+   - Object recognition mode (By pressing 'z' in the keyboard) : applies YOLO to the rendered frames and vocally outputs the results.
+   - Character recognition mode (By pressing 'a' in the keyboard) : applies OCR to the rendered frames and vocally outputs the recognized words.

    ## Used Libraries: